openpublishoperation/devops-learn-pr/docs/devops-at-microsoft/monolith-cloud-service.md

 SQL table with PartitionID

 How do we protect against leaking data from one account to another?
-We take advantage of the fact that we have both on-prem TFS and VSTS in the cloud, since the same code runs on prem.
+We take advantage of the fact that we have both on-prem TFS and Azure DevOps in the cloud, since the same code runs on prem.
 When we began TFS, SQL is where the data is, so we put a ton of logic into stored procedures.
 As a result to really test the product, you’ve got to test its SQL.
 Since